 - Your mentor is already doing your dream job, (or has the employability skills you need) so their insights are priceless.

 - From this scheme you can begin networking with others in the sector.
 (Don’t be shy about asking for introductions.)

 - Learning is a lifelong experience.
 Although classroom-based learning is important, the scheme helped me to take the theory learned and see it applied in a real-life situation.

 What’s next for you?

 Getting a fab new job that will allow me to put into practice what I have learned on my degree and from my mentor.

 My most ideal line of work would be a BIM Transitional Lead, where I could help guide an organisation along its BIM journey.
 Implementing and adopting BIM can be perceived as a daunting process but it isn’t – and I intend to help organisations to realise this fact.

 We wish Micah the best of luck with her future in Construction.
 Want to follow Micah’s footsteps and enhance your own professional development?
-If you’re in your second or final year of study or you’re a postgraduate student, apply to the Industry Advice Scheme.
-Applications close 31 October 2021.
+Have a look at our mentoring and professional development programmes.

 Want to hear about other students’ experience with the scheme?
 Read our last blog, where we spoke to Abdul, BSc Aeronautical Engineering student.